ℹ You should not put more than one alert on any page. Also, do not use this content type on course pages - they have a separate alerts system.

 Alert Banner with i icon showing

-6. Remove the word 'info' from the keyword to remove the i in your message
+6. Remove the word info from the code to remove the The i icon for an information banner at the start of your message

 Alert Banner without i icon